Sundus-AlQadi/Cybersecurity-Portfolio/Notes/Authentication.md

 ### Key Takeaway
 Security controls such as account lockout must be implemented carefully.
 If account lock behavior reveals whether a username exists, it can create a username enumeration vulnerability.

+## 2FA Simple Bypass

+Two-factor authentication adds an additional verification step after username and password authentication.

+However, 2FA must be enforced on the server side.
+If the application only redirects users to a 2FA page but does not restrict access to protected pages, the 2FA step may be bypassed.

+### Lab 06: 2FA Simple Bypass

+In this lab, I first logged in to my own account and completed the 2FA process to observe the normal account page URL.

+After logging in with the victim user's valid username and password, the application prompted for a 2FA code.
+Instead of entering the code, I manually navigated to the account page URL.

+The page loaded successfully, showing that the application did not properly verify whether the 2FA step had been completed.

+### Key Takeaway
+2FA must be enforced before granting access to protected resources.
+Applications should not rely only on the browser flow or redirects to protect sensitive pages.